-If direct fall through from one nonempty case to another is required, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.
+If direct fall through from one nonempty case to another is required that violates this coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

-• Adopt a coding style that permits your language processor and analysis tools to verify that all cases are covered.
-Where this is not possible, use a default clause that diagnoses the error.

-Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.
+- Adopt a coding style that permits your language processor and analysis tools to verify that all cases are covered.
+Where this is not possible, use a default clause that diagnoses the error. - Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.